curtisullerich/wedding/travel.md

 ###### BART
 BART also goes through places in San Francisco.
 ###### Muni
-Muni is the city's public transit system includes buses, light rail, streetcars, and cable cars (San Francisco’s iconic transportation!!)
+Muni is San Francisco's public transit system which includes buses, light rail, streetcars, and cable cars (San Francisco’s iconic transportation!!)

 ---

 #### Other Things to Do
 - A hike before the wedding at Sanborn County Park might make you sweaty, but we won't mind.
 - Swing dancing on August 1st at "For Dancers Only" (don't worry, it's named after a classic song, not a rule) in Sunnyvale.
+If we weren't busy getting everything ready for the big day we'd join you there.
+We can put you in touch with swing dancing friends, just let us know.
 - A hike/bike ride at Alviso Marina County Park where Meishan and Curtis did their first bike ride together.
 There are places to birdwatch and read about local Alviso history. - Outside of the park, there are also some antique